Avinashkale31/Wisecow-Deployment/README.md

 ```
 **Usage :**
-1.Save the script to a file, e.g., system_health_monitor.sh.
+1. Save the script to a file, e.g., system_health_monitor.sh.
 2. Make the script executable with chmod +x system_health_monitor.sh.
 3. Run the script with ./system_health_monitor.sh.